Koushiki26/Transcript_Complexity/README.md

 --------------------------------
 # python_codes
 --------------------------------
-1. coordinate.py : Takes FASTA file of intron sequences as input and extract the IDs (containing coordinates) of each sequence.
+1. coordinate.py : Take FASTA file of intron sequences as input and extract the IDs (containing coordinates) of each sequence.
 2. extract_lncrna_h.py : Take gtf file (human) as input and calculate the gene length, number of transcript and number of exon for each lncRNA gene.
 3. extract_lncrna_m.py : Take gtf file (mouse) as input and calculate the gene length, number of transcript and number of exon for each lncRNA gene.
 4. extract_mrna_h.py : Take gtf file (human) as input and calculate the gene length, number of transcript and number of exon for each mRNA gene.